Halfway Houses in Savannah, GA

 Services provided:

-• Transportation assistance, Early intervention for HIV and Domestic violence services
+• Early intervention for HIV, Mental health services and Domestic violence services

-• Residential addiction treatment, regular outpatient treatment and outpatient treatment
+• Residential long term rehab, intensive outpatient treatment and outpatient services

 Frequently Asked Questions About Sober Living and Halfway Houses in Savannah